selkies-project/selkies-gstreamer/README.md

 ### Locking the cursor and fullscreen mode

-The cursor can be locked into the web interface using `Control + Shift + Left Click` in web browsers supporting the Pointer Lock API.
+The cursor can be locked into the web interface using `Control + Alt + Left Click` in web browsers supporting the Pointer Lock API.
 Press `Escape` to exit this remote cursor mode.
 This remote cursor capability is useful for most games or graphics applications where the cursor must be confined to the remote screen.
-Fullscreen mode is available with the shortcut `Control + Shift + F`, or by pressing the fullscreen button in the configuration menu.
+Fullscreen mode is available with the shortcut `Control + Alt + F`, or by pressing the fullscreen button in the configuration menu.
 Press `Escape` for a long time to exit fullscreen mode.
-The configuration menu is available by clicking the small button on the right of the interface with fullscreen turned off, or by using the shortcut `Control + Shift + M`.
+The configuration menu is available by clicking the small button on the right of the interface with fullscreen turned off, or by using the shortcut `Control + Alt + M`.

 ### Command-line options and environment variables